akshat-9825/invoice-generator-client/README.md

 - React Framework on TypeScript using TailwindCSS
 - RTK Query for APIs
 - Integrated with Backend
+- User can download invoices, along with adding items, and changing tax value

 ## Try it out